Urobotos/Arduino-USB-RGB-LED-Controller/README.md

 - Now you can click the **Upload button** in the IDE &nbsp;<img width="2%" src="images/UNO_Upload.png"> <br><br>

-✔️ After successful upload, the Arduino is ready to communicate with the Android app via USB.
+✔️ After successful upload, the Arduino is ready to communicate with the Android app via USB. ℹ️ If upload fails, double-check that "Old Bootloader" is selected.

 <br>